Mechanical Bistability in Kerr-modified Cavity Magnomechanics

 The effective mechanical susceptibility yields a frequency shift of the phonon mode (the so-called ``magnonic spring" effect~\cite{Davis}, in analogy to the ``optical spring" in optomechanics~\cite{MA})

 where we write together the frequency shift induced by the cross-Kerr nonlinearity.
 Moreover, it leads to a mechanical linewidth change

-Clearly, this {\it linewidth} change is only caused by the dispersive coupling, distinguished from the {\it frequency} shift caused by the self-Kerr or cross-Kerr nonlinearity.
+Clearly, this {\it linewidth} change is only caused by the {radiation-pressure-like} coupling, distinguished from the {\it frequency} shift caused by the self-Kerr or cross-Kerr nonlinearity.
 By applying a red- or blue-detuned drive field, we can choose to operate the system in two different regimes, where either the magnomechanical anti-Stokes or Stokes scattering is dominant.
 This yields an increased ($\delta\Gamma_{\rm{b}}>0$) or a reduced ($\delta\Gamma_{\rm{b}}<0$) mechanical linewidth, corresponding to the cooling or amplification of the mechanical motion~\cite{Davis,MA}.

-\textit{Red-detuned drive.---} In our system, due to the strong coupling $g_{\rm{ma}} > \kappa_{\rm{m}}, \kappa_{\rm{a}}$, the magnon and cavity modes form two cavity polariton (hybridized) modes (Fig.~\ref{fig1}(b) and \ref{fig1}(c))~\cite{S1,S2,S3,S4,S5,S6}.
+In our system, due to the strong coupling $g_{\rm{ma}} > \kappa_{\rm{m}}, \kappa_{\rm{a}}$, the magnon and cavity modes form two cavity polariton (hybridized) modes (Fig.~\ref{fig2}, left panels)~\cite{S1,S2,S3,S4,S5,S6}.
 Here, a red (blue)-detuned drive means that the drive frequency is lower (higher) than the frequency of the cavity-like polariton mode, i.e., the ``deeper" polariton in the spectra close to the cavity resonance.
-For the red (blue)-detuned drive, we show the anti-Stokes (Stokes) sidebands associated with two mechanical modes for two drive powers in the zoom-in plots of Fig.~\ref{fig1}(b) (Fig.~\ref{fig1}(c)).
+For the red (blue)-detuned drive, we show the anti-Stokes (Stokes) sidebands associated with two mechanical modes for two drive powers in the zoom-in plots of Fig.~\ref{fig2}(a) (Fig.~\ref{fig2}(b)).
 When the detuning between the drive field and the deeper polariton matches the mechanical frequencies, the anti-Stokes (Stokes) sidebands are manifested as the magnomechanically induced transparency (absorption)~\cite{Tang}.